rbeerwerth/BornAgain-website/content/documentation/examples/polarized-reflectometry/polarized-spinasymmetry-fit/index.md

 weight = 40
 +++

-### Fitting the Spin-Asymmetry Example from Nist
+### Fitting the spin-asymmetry example from NIST

-This example shows how to fit the parameters in the [spin asymmetry example]({{% ref-example "polarized-reflectometry/polarized-spinasymmetry" %}}).
+This example shows how to fit the parameters in the [spin-asymmetry example]({{% ref-example "polarized-reflectometry/polarized-spinasymmetry" %}}).

-For this demonstration we choose initial parameters that are not too far from the fitting results.
+For this demonstration, we choose initial parameters that are not too far from the fitting results.
 In particular, the magnetization is initially set to zero, such that the spin asymmetry identically vanishes.

-With the initial parameters, we obtain:
+With the initial parameters, we obtain the following reflectivity and spin-asymmetry curves:

 {{< galleryscg >}}
 {{< figscg src="SpinAsymmetryInitial1.png" width="350px" caption="Reflectivity">}}